evkx/evkx.github.io/content/models/cadillac/lyriq/LYRIQ_RWD/_index.md

 ### Seats

-The Cadillac LYRIQ RWD accommodates five passengers with two seats in the front and a three-seat bench in the rear.
+The Cadillac LYRIQ RWD accommodates five passengers with two front seats and a three-seat bench in the rear.

 #### First Row Seats